Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 The first collection we should create is the `build_days`.
 It holds builds grouped by the `status` and `day`.
 Each status contains the count of builds, created per day.

+We should produce a composite document identifier that consists of a project's id and a day this aggregation document belongs to.
+This identifier we can use to easily update a value of the `build_days` document.

 #### Document Structure

 > Explain the structure of the documents under this collection.